 So what will set you apart from being just another fashion blogger to a Christian fashion blogger?
 We know we’re supposed to be in the world but not of it (John 17:14-19).

-For me personally (and I think most cases are personal) this means coming to God with an honest, open heart and be willing to feel convicted by the Holy Spirit about the things I should let go.
-For me this means I will seek God’s wisdom everyday to see how I can best use my God given talents to glorify Him.
+For me personally (and I think most cases are personal) this means coming to God with an honest, open heart and be willing to feel convicted by the Holy Spirit about the things I should let go of.
+For me, this means I will seek God’s wisdom every day to see how I can best use my God-given talents to glorify Him.

 Up Next: Will God Make my Dreams Come True?